 This recipe is one I usually drink on days that I will be working out.
 It’s perfect because it’s heavy on the protein, which is essential when you are working out to help repair your body, plus it keeps me full so I’m not thinking about food while I exercise (at least I try not to).

-- 1 cup unsweetened vanilla almond milk (or milk of choice)
+- ¾ cup unsweetened vanilla almond milk, or milk of choice

 - ½ teaspoon vanilla extract

-- 1 cup frozen blueberries
+- ½ cup frozen blueberries

 - 1 large handful baby spinach

-- 1 tablespoon coconut flakes
+- 1 tablespoon almond butter, optional

 - Add all ingredients inside a blender in the order listed.
 Blend until smooth.